|

 suitable for a funding solution, the national statistics produced by

-the bbaa (British Business Angels Association - of which CMR is a
+the BBAA (British Business Angels Association - of which CMR is a

 provides the BBC with some of the propositions they screen.
 For